Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Download Profile Server Source Codes

+The goal here is to download the latest release branch of the source code.
 If you are familiar with GIT and GitHub, you will probably know what to do.
-If you are not familiar with them, simply go to the [Main Page](https://github.com/Fermat-ORG/iop-profile-server/) of the repository and click the *Clone or download* green button on the right side.
+If you are not familiar with them, simply go to the [Branches Page](https://github.com/Fermat-ORG/iop-profile-server/branches/) of the repository and find a branch that starts with `release/` and click on its name.
+Then click the *Clone or download* green button on the right side.
 Then click the *Download ZIP* link and save the file to your disk.
 Unzip the file to any folder of your choice.
 This folder will be called `$InstDir` in the text below.

 ## Build Profile Server